wd15/wd15.github.com/_posts/2014-06-25-automated-simulation-management.md

 data produced by simulations and metadata about simulations.
 The arguments in this blog post are mostly related to the latter.
-The provenance of metadata is, in principle, a much easier problem to deal with than the vast quantities of data produced by simulations since the size of the metadata is almost inconsequential in comparison.
-It is also much easier to develop simple protocols and standards for metadata capture.
+The provenance of metadata is, in principle, a much easier problem to deal with than the provenace issues surrounding the vast quantities of data produced by simulations.
+The size of the metadata is almost inconsequential in comparison to the simulation output data and it is also much easier to develop simple protocols and standards for metadata capture.
 I acknowledge that provenance issues surrounding simulation output data are hugely important, but the output data issue can not be tackled effectively until the metadata issue is adequately